chrisridd/opendj-utils/bbedit/README.md

 ~/Library/Application Support/TextWrangler/Language Modules/).
 Remove LDIF.plist
 if you've installed it first and restart BBEdit/TextWrangler.

+If you don't want to build it yourself, a pre-built binary is in the LDIF.bblm.zip file.
+Unzip it into the correct Language Modules directory in the previous paragraph.

 This version understands wrapped lines, and does some smarter keyword colouring.
 It will decode any base64-encoded DNs before putting them in the function list.